mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 "Would you mind showing me?"

-Kip retained some suspicion and said, "Yea, let's go," to make sure she wasn't alone with Linyu.
+Kipnu retained some suspicion and said, "Yea, let's go," to make sure she wasn't alone with Linyu.

 He followed behind them and waited until they entered, but before he could climb in he heard footsteps, light and swift in the distance.

 "You two go down.
 I'll handle this," he told them.

     "Kipnu, we need to talk!," Setre yelled.
-Most of the group members ran and hid in fear, but Kip stood his ground, and held his hand out to to calm them.
+Most of the group members ran and hid in fear, but Kipnu stood his ground, and held his hand out to to calm them.

     "Setre, what are you doing here?" he asked.